 A recipient of numerous prizes for excellence in composition, Nathan received an Honorable Mention in the 2017 ASCAP Foundation Morton Gould Young Composer Awards, having been a finalist in 2015 and 2016.
 Nathan was also a finalist in the American Choral Directors Association's 2014 Brock Student Composition Competition.

 In addition to composing and arranging, Nathan is a freelance tenor with extensive experience in liturgical and ensemble singing.
 Having sung at Fifth Avenue Presbyterian Church from 2015‐2017, he recently made his debut with Boston‐based early music group, Ensemble Origo, and now sings at Saint Thomas Church Fifth Avenue, where he was a boy treble from 2002‐2006.
+In his recent debut with the Grammy-nominated Clarion Choir, Nathan joined a chorus of monks in an extravagant performance with pop superstar Madonna at the 2018 Met Gala.
 Nathan is also currently serving as editorial intern at Boosey & Hawkes in New York.

 Education: Saint Thomas Choir School (2007); B.M. summa cum laude, University of Connecticut (2015, studying with Kenneth Fuchs); M.M., Mannes/The New School (2017, studying with Lowell Liebermann).
 Member: ASCAP; American Choral Directors Association.